Choosing The Ideal Setup To Begin Your Astrophotography Journey

 The Three Branches of Astrophotography (AP) Arranged By Easiest And Cheapest To Accomplish

-Widefield/Nightscape - This branch is characterized by capturing as large an area of the night sky that your current lens/equipment will allow.
+Widefield/Nightscape - This branch is characterized by capturing as large an area of the night sky as your current lens/equipment will allow.

 Long Exposure Deep Sky Object - This is the most challenging, costly, infuriating, and humbling of the 3 branches.
 This branch entails imaging galaxies, diffuse and emission nebula, planetary nebula, and various star clusters, both globular and open.
 These objects are collectively and affectionately called “faint fuzzies”.